Band of the General Staff of the Armed Forces of Armenia

 The Band of the General Staff of the Armed Forces of Armenia is the central military band of the Armed Forces of Armenia.
-It is currently part of the Military Band Division of the General Staff of the armed forces.
+It is currently part of the Military Band Division of the General Staff of the Armed Forces.

 Overview

 The band at the Mother Armenia monument on Victory Day (9 May).

 History

 On 28 January 1992, by order of the Minister of Defense Vazgen Sargsyan, the 1st Airborne Regiment was formed, which also included the first military band in Armenia.
 On 14 September of that year, Sargsyan created the Military Band Service of the Ministry of Defense, which was removed from the Ministry of Defense's structure and transferred to the General Staff on 25 January 1996.
-The actual band of the general staff was formed on 25 November 1992 by the band's current director Armen Poghosyan.
+The actual band of the general staff was formed on 25 November 1992 by Armen Poghosyan.
 On 2 February 2009, the service was reapproved as a military division.
+On the occasion of the 2026 Republic Day military parade, new traditional-styled military band uniforms were introduced, replacing the old Soviet-styled dress.